 Editors' Note: We've published the results of our latest network testing.
 Current rankings reflect previous results, but we plan to update scores along with new customer service rankings for wireless carriers shortly.
 In addition, the T-Mobile-Sprint merger is now complete, making Sprint part of T-Mobile.
 Here's what we had to say about Sprint prior to the close of the merger.

-Sprint is making an effort to close the gap between itself and its Big Four rivals, rolling out an aggressively priced, unlimited data plan and making an effort to improve its fourth-place network.
+Sprint has rolled out out aggressively priced, unlimited data plans, and made an effort to improve network performance.
 But other competitors aren't standing still either, and Sprint now finds itself looking up at prepaid provider Metro by T-Mobile after dropping in our rankings (though with Sprint merging into T-Mobile, they're all part of one big happy family now).

 Carrier Performance (33/40 points)

 For Sprint, it continues to be a case of good news/bad news when we test network performance.
 Just like in 2017, our latest LTE speed testing found that Sprint's speeds are improving.
 The trouble is, it still lags the other major wireless carriers.

 In our latest round of testing, Sprint posted the best results in Philadelphia, finished runner-up in Chicago and turned in solid finishes in New York and Seattle.
 Best of all, Sprint's average download speed jumped from 17.7 Mbps in 2017 to 32.5 Mbps in our latest round of testing.
 Our scores still reflect those 2017 numbers, but we expect Sprint's to improve when we update our rankings with new test results.